eclipse-keyple/keyple-website/content/learn/build-your-first-app/android-app.md

                  */
                 val aid = CalypsoClassicInfo.AID_CD_LIGHT_GTML

-                /**
+                /*
                  * Generic selection: configures a CardSelector with all the desired attributes to make
                  * the selection and read additional information afterwards */ val cardSelection = cardExtension.createCardSelection()
-                    .filterByCardProtocol(AndroidNfcSupportedProtocols.ISO_14443_4.name)
+                    .filterByCardProtocol(CARD_ISO_14443_4)
                     .filterByDfName(aid)

-                /**
-                 * Create a card selection using the generic card extension.
+                // Create a card selection using the generic card extension. cardSelectionManager.prepareSelection(cardSelection)
-                 */
-                cardSelectionManager.prepareSelection(cardSelection)

-                /**
-                 * Provide the Reader with the selection operation to be processed when a card is inserted.
+                // Provide the Reader with the selection operation to be processed when a card is inserted. cardSelectionManager.scheduleCardSelectionScenario(
-                 */
+                    reader as ObservableCardReader,
+                    ObservableCardReader.DetectionMode.SINGLESHOT,
-                cardSelectionManager.scheduleCardSelectionScenario(reader as ObservableReader, ObservableCardReader.DetectionMode.SINGLESHOT, ObservableCardReader.NotificationMode.MATCHED_ONLY)
+                    ObservableCardReader.NotificationMode.MATCHED_ONLY)
                 ...
                 try {
                     val cardSelectionsResult = cardSelectionManager.processCardSelectionScenario(this)
                     if (cardSelectionsResult.activeSmartCard != null) {
                         val matchedCard = cardSelectionsResult.activeSmartCard
                         ...